donald-w/pojosr/README.md

 # myPOJO

-Based on pojosr by Karl Paul
+Based on pojosr by Karl Pauls

 Originally imported from code.google.com/p/pojosr